Danse baroque

 Postponable sessions

 Sick?
 On vacation?
-Or is a busy week preventing you from completing your weekly session(s)?
+Or is your week too busy preventing you from completing your weekly session(s)?

 No stress about losing your sessions!
 Sessions are carryover up to 3 weeks after the date the session is credited.